igordall/EPFL_IKEA/README.md

 <img width="500" alt="Capture d’écran 2024-05-18 à 16 56 37" src="https://github.com/igordall/EPFL_IKEA/assets/153678341/a8df770f-2c11-4a0e-b3fa-660cbdb4f858">

 For a more detailed analysis, consider the mispredicted sentence "Un service précieux qui a sans doute permis de sauver des vies," which was erroneously classified as C1 when its actual difficulty level is A2.
 An examination of the vectorization and predictors reveals that the five most influential features leading to a C1 prediction are common determiners and prepositions such as "des," "sa," "les," "de," and "du" (equivalent to English "the," "those," or "some").
-These words, typically neutral regarding difficulty level, suggest the model may not adequately capture the complexity of technical vocabulary or sentence structure, such as technical vocabulary, grammar or punctuation.
+These words, typically neutral regarding difficulty level, suggest the model may not adequately capture the complexity of technical vocabulary, grammar, or punctuation.
 However, the model accurately predicts that longer sentences are typically more difficult, as demonstrated by the correctly C1 classified sentence "En attribuant une valeur de flux potentiel aux liens du graphe, la segmentation fondée sur le critère de modularité aboutit à un découpage considéré comme optimal du point de vue de la dynamique démographique interne à chaque compartiment."

 Those limitations suggest further refinement is needed to enhance the model’s ability to differentiate between linguistic complexity and common vocabulary.
 You can find the used code below: